top of page

 More about me and what I do

-After attending Eastern Michigan University and earning a Bachelor’s of Fine Arts Degree (and, later, a Master of Science Degree), I’ve held a number of art-related positions – graphic designer, gallery manager, art instructor, muralist, set designer, architectural historian - and currently serve as the curator of the Argus Museum and am the proprietor of Cheryl’s Creative Custom Art & Framing.
-Beginning with the 1981 Michigan Watercolor Society exhibit to much more recently being honored as one of the artists chosen featured in a Detroit Institute of Arts-sponsored event - the 2019 Canvas Pontiac project - earning a second place award - I have exhibited my work throughout the Midwest.
+After attending Eastern Michigan University and earning a Bachelor’s of Fine Arts Degree (and, later, a Master of Science Degree), I’ve held a number of art-related positions – graphic designer, gallery manager, art instructor, muralist, set designer, architectural historian - and currently serve as the executive director of the Argus Museum and am the proprietor of Cheryl’s Creative Custom Art & Framing.
+Beginning with the 1981 Michigan Watercolor Society exhibit.
+I have exhibited in numerous states, particularly in the Midwest and have been honored to have received awards for my work in a variety of media.
+I currently teach classes for the School for the Arts and have a deep commitment to create a meaningful connection with others through my art.

 Realizing Common Threads of Eclecticism